Calculation Methods

 Fuzzy Geometric Mean Method

-Calculating Consistency Ratio
+Calculating the Consistency Ratio

 Calculating the Final Option Value